rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-vm-scalesets.md

 Stopped instances have the virtual machine operating system shut down, but the scale set instances continue to reserve Azure compute, network, and storage resources used by the instances when they were started.

-## Deallocate the virtual machine scale set
+### Deallocate the virtual machine scale set

 ```java
        // deallocate the virtual machine scale set
                  virtualMachineScaleSet.deallocate();
 ```

-Deallocated scale set instances stop the operating system for the scale set instances as well as return the used compute and network resources (including any non-static IP addresses) used by the scale set instances.
+Deallocated scale set instances stop the operating system for the scale set and return the used compute and network resources (including any non-static IP addresses) used by the scale set instances.
 You continue to accrue charges for Azure storage used for the virtual machine's data and OS disks.

-## Start a virtual machine scale set
+### Start a virtual machine scale set

 ```java
     // start a dealloated or stopped virtual machine scale set
      virtualMachineScaleSet.start();
 ```

-## Update the number of virtual machines instances in the scale set
+### Update the number of virtual machines instances in the scale set
 ```java
             // increase the number of virtual machine scale set instances to six from the
             // three in the create sample